tekr-io/lukaz-reference/source/includes/main.md

 Property    | Description
 ---------   | -----------
-fileName    | (string) The name of the file to be deleted
+fileName    | The name of the file to be deleted